akamenev/aks-workshop/security.md

 kubectl-nonadminuser delete -f nginx-unprivileged.yaml
 ```

-### Test creation of a pod with a specific user context
+### Test the creation of a pod with a specific user context
 In the previous example, the container image automatically tried to use root to bind NGINX to port 80.
 This request was denied by the default restricted pod security policy, so the pod fails to start.
 Let's try now running that same NGINX pod with a specific user context, such as `runAsUser: 2000`.

 Create the pod using the `nginx-unprivileged-nonroot.yaml` manifest: